Bloodborne pathogens and sports

 - Uniformed Services University of the Health Sciences

 The bloodborne pathogens of greatest concern for potential transmission during sporting competition include human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV).
 The epidemiology of these pathogens in sport, prevention of bloodborne infection in sport, and the screening and management of such infections in athletes are reviewed below.
 The diagnosis and management of specific bloodborne infections are reviewed separately.
-(See "Nonoccupational exposure to HIV in adults" and "Epidemiology, transmission, and prevention of hepatitis B virus infection" and "Epidemiology and transmission of hepatitis C virus infection".)
+(See "Management of nonoccupational exposures to HIV and hepatitis B and C in adults" and "Epidemiology, transmission, and prevention of hepatitis B virus infection" and "Epidemiology and transmission of hepatitis C virus infection".)

 EPIDEMIOLOGY AND TRANSMISSION RISK